 Gift-giving is supposed to be about others anyway, but it turns out that focusing on those you care about first is a good money choice, too.
 Wait until Boxing Day, and you’ll score fantastic bargains for yourself.

 Kids need books.
 Kids need togs.
 Kids need shoes.
 Persuade whānau that these kinds of presents will keep on giving rather than a whole bunch of plastic toys that will only end up as landfill in the end.
 Have you heard of the ‘want, need, wear, read’ strategy for gift giving?
 Giving one of each makes sure they get something they need (and gets them reading more).

 This may come across as outdated in today’s cashless society, but if you ever want to truly stretch your dollars, cash is king.
 Our brains work differently when we use paper over plastic.
+That includes Buy Now, Pay Later deals like Afterpay or Laybuy, too.
 Shop with a huge envelope of notes and you’ll find yourself making laser-sharp money choices as you go.
 The goal is to get through Christmas and the holidays with as little debt as possible!

 These can be for babysitting, gardening, oiling the deck, cleaning the boat or anything else.
 My favourite was when my sister-in-law gave her hubby a set of chic wine glasses… complete with a voucher for lifetime washing.
 (Apparently he’s a bit accident prone while washing stemware.)

 Whatever you choose to spend money on, don’t bother copying what everybody else is up to or what expectations dictate.
 These are your gifts you’re giving after all.

 In the end, more spending does not necessarily mean more Christmas.
 Especially this year, may your money choices buy more cheer!

 12 Christmas hacks your bank account will love

 How to suss out if that website is fake